Uniform Relocation Assistance and Real Property Acquisition Act (1970): The states' response to the URA

 Most states have enacted similar legislation and require very similar relocation compensation for displacement by state-level activities.
 Typically, the language of their statutes mirror that of the URA, though of late, some states have raised the amounts of compensation for dislocated businesses, with both goodwill and business value as traits of respective statutes.
 Connecticut's parallel version of the URA is one that attempts to compensate goodwill to non-chain businesses by allowing one to claim up to $10,000.00 of one's annual net income due to loss of a "substantial part of their patronage."
 Connecticut provides that a state agency can choose to utilize the compensation levels under the Federal URA in lieu of the state's act.
 Its own relocation compensation requirements are lower than the URA's.

-It is important to note that the URA addresses federal interaction with the states regarding the funding of projects and compensation of owners.
+The URA addresses federal interaction with the states regarding the funding of projects and compensation of owners.
 Any state agency receiving funding from a federal counterpart must demonstrate similar compensation efforts as that of the Act (albeit there is no indication that the state's benefits must be the same or higher), and that federal agency is prohibited from supplying the monies unless it has received the appropriate assurances from the state that fair and reasonable compensation is made for an owner's relocation.